lerwine/PowerShell-Modules/README.md

 Powershell-Modules
 =========================
 This is just a collection of PowerShell modules that I have been working on through personal research.
-This branch is for scripts which are intended to be compatible with PowerShell version 2.0.

 Contents
 --------